trtrantnt/workshop/content/1-Gioi-thieu/_index.md

 weight: 1
 ---

-# Introduction to Identity Governance with Access Certification

 ## Workshop Overview

 This workshop will guide you through implementing a comprehensive Identity Governance system with Access Certification on AWS, including: